SilkRose/Pony/stories/twilights-forest/twilights-forest.md

 The "center" of the forest had changed over the centuries.
 As nearby towns became cities, she could no longer extend the forest outward in all directions.
 As much as the forest meant to her, she wouldn't remove ponies from their homes for the sake of her sentimentality.

 But her ponies were clever.
-An aborist named Shady Bloom noticed the themes and connected the dots.
+An arborist named Shady Bloom noticed the themes and connected the dots.
 What her citizens initially saw as an eccentric hobby of their Princess was revealed to be what it had truly always been.

 Twilight's forest was a memorial.
 Zones were established, and no new towns were built in the surrounding area.
 The forest could continue to grow, at least in one direction.